willbraun11/PortlandPD/README.md

 The legalization of marijuana in Oregon officially took effect on July 1st, 2015.
 On October 1st, 2015, Oregon Governor Kate Brown signed an emergency bill declaring marijuana sales legal to recreational consumers (Paris, Achen).

-## The Dataset
+## Data Sources
 While searching for datasets I came across the ["Police Data Initative"](https://www.policedatainitiative.org/).
 This initiative serves to:
 *<center>"promotes the use of open data to encourage joint problem solving, innovation, enhanced understanding, and accountability <br /> between communities and the law enforcement agencies that serve them." (https://www.policedatainitiative.org/) </center>*

 Over 130 US Police Agencies have voluntarily joined the Initiative and release datasets that summarize some of their activities.
 Searching the data-sets of these 130 Agencies reveals that some Agencies are much more thorough in their compilation and release of data than others.
 Portland PD is particularly generous with their information and releases [data-sets](https://www.portlandoregon.gov/police/71673) pertaining to Dispatched Calls, Traffic Stops, Uses of Force, Officer Involved Shootings, Traffic Stops, and others.
 Portland PD was also of particular interest due to the recent legalization of marijuana and its' potential impact on crime trends.

-Further analysis could combine many of these data-sets to identify trends across data-sets.
+## Data Pipeline
 This study pertains to the Dispatched Calls data-set which contains 7 csv files each containing roughly 30,000 rows and 14 columns - with each row representing one dispatched police call.
-The columns include values for lat and long, call category ('Vice', 'Assault', 'Community Assist', etc...), response time, priority, and neighborhood.
+The columns include values for lat and long, call category ('Vice', 'Assault', 'Community Assist', etc...), response time, priority, neighborhood, and month of call.

-## Data Pipeline
-The World Bank investment data was easily accessed by csv file which I imported into a PostgreSQL database table.
-The EIA's data was much less straightforward.
-Detailed data for all countries was not available through a single API, so I found a bulk download (csv) of different series IDs available in all of the EIA's data.
-I imported these series keys into a Mongo database because each series had a different schema.
-I then queried the Mongo database to call individual country APIs to gather all the renewable energy generation and capacity data for all countries.
-To calculate generation/capacity ratios I also added columns of data to one of the Postgres tables with capacity converted to expected generation based on projections of the availability factor of renewable energy sources (kW => kWh).
-I created columns of varying availability factors and ultimately used a conservative estimate of 75% availability.
-Most renewable energy sources typically have availability of 80%-98%.
+In order to plot this data delineated by Portland Neighborhoods, the GeoJSON data from ["PortlandMaps - Open Data"](https://gis-pdx.opendata.arcgis.com/datasets/neighborhoods-regions/data) was also utilized.
+This data provided polygonal information of Portland's neighborhood barriers.

+The Dispatched Calls Data-set was extremely clean.
+As a result, the primary purpose of the pipeline was to join the 7 yearly csv files and select appropriate fill values for the rare nulls in each field.
+After loading the Portland neighborhood GeoJSON, it was apparent that many neighborhood names differed between the neighborhood field of the Police Data and the official Neighborhood name as published by the city.
+This required a correction of the Police Data to match the GeoJSON neighborhood fields.

 ## Data Analysis
 The primary focus of early data analysis was to determine if there were any significant impacts of the legalization of marijuana on criminal trends.

-### Maybe Useful...
+The key date of trend analysis is July 1st, 2015 - the day that the legalization bill came into effect.
+To begin it was useful to get an understanding of how many Oregonians regularly use marijuana.
 Since the early 2000's, surveys maintained by the Drug Enforcement Administration and the National Organization for the Reform of Marijuana Laws show that the rate of Oregon citizens who use cannabis is between 30-40% higher than the national average.
 Oregon ranks in the top 20th percentile for marijuana use in several different age ranges (DEA, Portland Business Journal, NORML).
+According to the Oregon Health Authority, 19% of all adults and 31% of adults age 18-24 regularly use marijuana.
+This compares to 11% and 18% in 2014, respectively (OHA).

+## Number of Calls Dispatched for Drug-related Offenses

+### Maybe Useful...

+Further analysis could combine many of these data-sets to identify trends across data-sets.
+This study pertains to the Dispatched Calls data-set which contains 7 csv files each containing roughly 30,000 rows and 14 columns - with each row representing one dispatched police call.
+The columns include values for lat and long, call category ('Vice', 'Assault', 'Community Assist', etc...), response time, priority, and neighborhood.

 # References
 https://en.wikipedia.org/wiki/Cannabis_in_Oregon#Legal_history